‘What madness looks like’: Russia intensifies Bakhmut attack

 Military communications and control systems will be improved using artificial intelligence, Shoigu said, and troops will be given better tactical gear and equipment.

+The second indication of trouble involves Russia’s production of weapons and other supplies its military needs for the fight in Ukraine.
+The deputy head of Russia’s Security Council, Dmitry Medvedev, warned that officials who failed to meet deadlines for such items could face criminal charges.

+Putin appointed Medvedev last month to head a new commission tasked with trying to solve the military’s supply problems.
+Numerous reports have suggested Russia is running low on certain weapons and was sending some troops into battle with insufficient equipment and clothing.

-The Kremlin argues that it is not just fighting Ukraine but also its NATO allies.
-Kremlin spokesman Dmitry Peskov said Tuesday that NATO’s members “have become a party to the conflict, pumping weapons, technology and intelligence data into Ukraine.”
+Part of the Kremlin’s challenge is keeping up with the weapons and supplies that Western allies have provided to Ukraine.
+Kremlin spokesman Dmitry Peskov said Tuesday that NATO members “have become a party to the conflict, pumping weapons, technology and intelligence data into Ukraine.”

 Several front-line cities in eastern Ukraine’s Donetsk and Luhansk provinces have witnessed intense fighting in recent months.

-Together, the provinces make up the Donbas, a broad industrial region bordering Russia that Russian President Vladimir Putin identified as a focus from the war’s outset and where Moscow-backed separatists have fought since 2014.
+Together, the provinces make up the Donbas, a broad industrial region bordering Russia that Putin identified as a focus from the war’s outset and where Moscow-backed separatists have fought since 2014.

 Russia’s grinding eastern offensive captured almost all of Luhansk during the summer.
 Donetsk escaped the same fate, and the Russian military subsequently poured manpower and resources around Bakhmut.